ironBoni/chat/README.md

-Packages in use:
+Packages in use: react-router-dom, react-bootstrap.
-  a. react-router-dom.
-  b. react-bootstrap.

 1. in CMD in path of the project, run : "npm install", and then: "npm start".